Bjernen/CopyFilesProject/README.md

-# Terminal Backup Project\
+## Terminal Backup Project
 ### Location: main.py

-To change the folder you wish to create a backup from, change this line:
+To change the folder you wish to create a backup from, simply modify this line:

- **direct_to_copy = "MainFolder"**
+direct_to_copy = **"MainFolder"**

 To specify a new storage location for your recently uploaded/backed up files, modify the following line:

- **destination_direct = "BackupFolder"**
+ destination_direct = **"BackupFolder"**

 ----

-# Tkinter Back Project\
+## Tkinter Backup Project
-### Location: /Tkinter Project/tkinter_backup.py
+### Location: Tkinter Project/tkinter_backup.py

-This program is easier to navigate due to having an interface.\
-It also has more features, such as being able to zip files.
-Simply select the folder with the files you wish to back up, as well as a destination for the backed up files.
+This app features a user-friendly interface, making it easier to get around and do what you need to do.
+It comes packed with handy tools, like the ability to zip files.
+Just pick the folder you want to back up and where you'd like the backup to go.
+Then, hit the 'Engage!' button to start.